-- 1. An applicant must hold a bachelor's degree from a regionally accredited college or university. - 2.
+- An applicant must hold a bachelor's degree from a regionally accredited college or university. - 2.
 At least twenty (20) credit hours must be completed in residence at Franklin University. - 3.
-Students must satisfy all the regular prerequisites for each course in the certificate program. - 4.
-Students should consult with their specific state board of accountancy for CPA exam requirements.
+Students must satisfy all the regular prerequisites for each course. - Students should consult with their specific state board of accountancy for CPA exam requirements.